FigmaAI/TalkToFigmaDesktop/README.md

    - Drag TalkToFigma Desktop to your Applications folder

 2. **First Launch Security Guide**

+> [!WARNING]
-   When you first try to open TalkToFigma Desktop, you may see security warnings.
-This is normal for applications not distributed through the App Store.
+> **macOS Security Notice**: When you first try to open TalkToFigma Desktop, you may see security warnings.
+This is normal for applications not distributed through the App Store. **Do not click "Move to Trash"** - follow the steps below instead.

    <details>
    <summary>📱 Step-by-step security bypass guide</summary>